bits-and-blooms/bloom/README.md

 If you wish to contribute to this project, please branch and issue a pull request against master ("[GitHub Flow](https://guides.github.com/introduction/flow/)")

-This project include a Makefile that allows you to test and build the project with simple commands.
+This project includes a Makefile that allows you to test and build the project with simple commands.
 To see all available options:
 ```bash
 make help